-The dental and maxillofacial radiology department no longer has a skull unit and so clinically assessed patients with suspected facial fractures, can have urgent cone-beam CT(after discussion with the dept.).
+The dental and maxillofacial radiology department no longer has a skull unit and so clinically assessed patients with suspected facial fractures in exception circumstances an urgent cone-beam CT can be offered (after discussion with the dept).
+More routinely- OM (occipitomental) and PA mandible views required will need transfer to the main RVI X ray dept as no longer possible to carry out these views with loss of the skull unit from this department.